Animal Biology, Evolution and Ecology 2 BIOL2041

 BIOL2039 Fundamental Topics in Biology 2

-The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), two class tests (2 x 5%), a lab report (20%) and a written investigative assignment (20%).
-The written examinations will normally comprise MCQ and short-answer questions.
+The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), one SAQ class test (1 x 10%), a lab report (20%) and a written investigative assignment (20%).
+The 2-hour examination paper will normally comprise MCQ and short-answer questions.

 Main Assessment In: April/May